tobiasjdcolvin/Full-Stack-Clicker/README.md

 8. Now make your way to this GitHub repository.
 Around the top left of the repository, you should see an icon with 3 circles and two lines connecting them, with "main" next to it.
 Click on this, and under "Branches", select your new branch that you just added to the repo.
 9. On the right hand side, there should be a button that says "Contribute".
 Click on that, and then on "Open pull request".
 10. Describe the feature you are trying to merge, and then hit "Create pull request".
 11. You now may have to resolve some merge conflicts, or you might not.
 We will practice this.
-Eventually, you will be able to "Merge pull request", and then "Confirm merge".
+Let the rest of us know when you have created a pull request so we can all go over the code and make sure everything is good, then we will merge.